This is a sponsored conversation written by me for compensation by Bayer. The opinions and text are all mine.

 We started with our family chore chart last week and so far, total success!
 If nothing else, it’s getting us to eat breakfast together each morning!

 K likes it because he gets to have “gummies” at breakfast.
 And I like it because it reminds me to take my own multivitamin and we’re getting key nutrients that we don’t get enough of from food alone during our busy days.

 While vitamins don’t replace food and good nutrition, they can help fill the nutrient gaps with vitamins like Vitamin A, C, D, and E. We like to take our vitamins with filling meals like this sausage breakfast casserole or these berry smoothie bowls.

 Since this is the first time that we’re making a weekly chore chart, we added a mix of actual chores as well as things that aren’t necessarily chores but are good for our health and wellness.

 Here’s a picture so you can see what’s on our 6 year old’s chore chart.
+Here are some ideas if you need a toddler chore chart instead.
 And there’s a picture of mine too because well you know adults need chore charts too!

 These are obviously specific to our family, but you can use the blank printable chore chart at the bottom of this post to make it specific to your family instead.